Nelson Mandela, the leader of a movement to end South African apartheid, was released from prison 30 years ago on 11 February, 1990.

 It was illegal for black people to use the same things or go to the same places as white people and white people had access to better schools and hospitals.

-Black people were also denied basic rights - like being allowed to vote in elections.
+Black people were also denied basic rights, like being allowed to vote in elections.

-But Nelson Mandela believed that everybody should be treated equally.
+But, Nelson Mandela believed that everybody should be treated equally.

 Mandela joined a political party called the African National Congress (ANC) and later co-founded the ANC Youth League, leading protests against apartheid.

-While Mandela was in prison photos of him were banned and it was even illegal to quote him in public.
+While Mandela was in prison, photos of him were banned and it was even illegal to quote him in public.

 But people from all over the world campaigned for his release.

-Finally in 1990 the South African President FW de Klerk - a white man - allowed him to go free.
+Finally, in 1990, the South African President FW de Klerk - a white man - allowed him to go free.

 Mandela had spent 27 years in jail and was greeted as a hero on his release.

-Mandela is famous for promoting a message of forgiveness and equality.
+He is famous for promoting a message of forgiveness and equality.

-Nelson Mandela was elected President and set about trying to bring people of different races together.
+Nelson Mandela was elected president and set about trying to bring people of different races together.

-In 1993 he was awarded the Nobel Peace Prize - the highest honour of its kind - for his work.
+In 1993, he was awarded the Nobel Peace Prize - the highest honour of its kind - for his work.

-In 1995 South Africa held its first major sports competition, the Rugby World Cup.
+In 1995, South Africa held its first major sports competition - the Rugby World Cup.